-Congress can act now to protect working families from forced arbitration, particularly in light of the economic crisis so many are facing as we embark on COVID-19 recovery.
+Congress can act now to protect working families from forced arbitration.
 With passage of the FAIR Act, Congress will restore access to our courts and will reinvigorate important civil rights, employment, and consumer protections.
-We urge you to pass it quickly.
+Thank you for your attention to this critical issue.

-Please contact Remington A. Gregg at rgregg@citizen.org or Christine Hines at christine@consumeradvocates.org with questions.
+Please contact Christine Hines at christine@consumeradvocates.org with questions.